Mays-M/Online-Store/README.md

 * Payment Page: user will have to fill their payment details.

 ### 📌 How to use
-Users can log in into the website by clicking the login button and fill in the right credentials, new users can register themself by clicking on the register button and fill a simple form, after successful login user can start shopping, they can choose the category that they like also they can sort the product according to their choice, after choosing a product they can add it to the cart or keep it on the wishlist.
+<p>Users can access the website by clicking the login button and entering their credentials.
+New users can register by clicking on the register button and completing a simple form.
+Once logged in successfully, users can begin shopping.
+They can browse categories of interest and sort products according to their preferences.
+After selecting a product, they can add it to their cart or save it to their wishlist.
+To complete a purchase, users can simply click on "place order."</p>
-They can place an order by simply clicking on the place order.

 ## Creators: Mays-M